 Can You Make Falafel Ahead of Time?

-This makes falafel especially convenient for meal prep, family gatherings, or larger Mediterranean-style dinners where you want to prepare part of the meal ahead of time.
-Once the mixture is ready, shaping and cooking the falafel only takes a few minutes.
+This makes homemade falafel ideal for meal prep, family gatherings, and busy weeknight dinners.
+Once the mixture is prepared, shaping and cooking the falafel takes only a few minutes.

 Why Homemade Falafel Tastes Better